-This Victorian cottage was built to house families who worked on the Cragside Estate, with original features, such as the large open fireplace.
+Known as The Cragside Cragend Cottages, East and West Cottage are Victorian cottages were built to house families who worked on the Cragside Estate, with original features, such as a large open fireplace.
 There are original outhouses, and a netty, which we now use for storage of bicycles etc. Amazing views of the Northumberland hills and space to walk and relax.

 East Cottage has wood fuelled central heating and comprises: